Robjects-Pi/Pi-Logger/README.md

   python3 logger.py
   ```

-The script will log the system diagnostics to the `log_entries.csv` file in the same directory where the script is located.

-- You can view the log entries by opening the CSV file in a text editor or spreadsheet application.
-- To stop the script, press `Ctrl+C` in the terminal.
-- You can run the script manually whenever you want to log the system diagnostics once.
+You can run the script manually whenever you want to log the system diagnostics once.
+The script will append the data to the CSV file each time it is run, allowing you to track the system metrics over time, even if you don't have the csv file created initially.

 ### Automating the Logging Process